 - Can be more secure due to the higher level of control the web designer has over it.

-For these reasons, we would normally recommend using a private hosting server over cheap VPN hosting every time.
+For these reasons, we would normally recommend using a private hosting server over cheap VPS hosting every time.

 3. Website Design